openmole/openmole-market/README.md

   - [Sensitivity-Screening analysis](sensitivity/morris): a method to quickly analyze which inputs are influential on large spaces of parameters.
   - [Global Sensitivity Analysis](sensitivity/saltelli): a variance based sensitivity analysis of model output
   - [Test Functions for NSGA2](nsga2-test-functions): reference functions to double check the correctedness of the NSGA2 algorithm, and also view examples of usage of NSGA2
+  - [Visualization for Genetic Algorithms based on R](genetic-algos-visu): examples of production of graphs automatically after the exploration in many forms: images, videos or interactice diagrams